muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 MUON uses the same string delimiters `"` as JSON but MUON is easier to parse because the escape sequence for said delimiter is `\q` in MUON versus `\"` in JSON; a MUON delimited string never contains its delimiter.
+At least that is true with the MUON Plain Text (strict) syntax; however the MUON Plain Text Lax syntax also supports `\"` for syntactic parity with JSON.

 MUON is more expressive than JSON regarding simple collections.
 MUON has distinct Array/Set/Bag collections so it is clear whether the